KETAMINE THERAPY IN FLORIDA

 What Conditions can be treated with Ketamine?

 Ketamine is effective for the treatment of such psychiatric conditions as severe depression, anxiety, post-traumatic stress disorder (PTSD), bipolar disorder, and postpartum depression.
-Ketamine is also effective for chronic pain conditions, such as chronic regional pain syndrome (CRPS), fibromyalgia, migraine headaches, phantom limb pain, diabetic nerve pain, rheumatoid arthritis and more.
+Ketamine is also effective for certain pain conditions, such as chronic regional pain syndrome (CRPS), fibromyalgia, migraine headaches, phantom limb pain, diabetic nerve pain, rheumatoid arthritis and more.

 Is Ketamine Addictive?